DevMind89/Three-in-a-row/README.md

-# -Three-in-a-row
+# -Tic-Tac-Toe
-Game three in a row in language C
+Game Tic-Tac-Toe in C